-- Are the students using the correct app?
-Sometimes a similar test can be found in Instruments First and Focus on Sound.
+- Are the students using the correct part of the software?
+Sometimes a similar test can be found in both Instruments First (if you have it) and Focus on Sound.

 - If you're looking in the main Focus on Sound results spreadsheet, make sure you have chosen the correct app, i.e. Instruments or Sound Words